 King Ramses II

 Ramses the second or the great is the Pharaoh who is thought of for many years as the biblical Pharaoh who chased the Israelites during the Exodus.

-Ramses II - Egyptian pharaoh of the nineteenth dynasty, reigned from around 1279 B.C to 1213 B.C.
-Son of Seti I, during the first years of his reign he tried to reconquer the territories in Africa and Asia Minor, battling them to the Hittites, against whom he conducted a long war.
+Ramses II - the Egyptian pharaoh of the nineteenth dynasty, reigned from around 1279 B.C to 1213 B.C.
+Son of Seti I, during the first years of his reign, tried to reconquer the territories in Africa and Asia Minor, battling the Hittites, against whom he conducted a long war.
 The most important battle was fought in 1296 B.C near Qadesh, in northern Syria; since neither army obtained a definitive victory, a treaty was signed which allowed the division of the disputed territories and the conclusion of a marriage between Ramses and the daughter of the Hittite king.

-Thanks to the exceptional duration of his reign, today Egyptologists use to call by his name the entire period of his dynasty (the Ramesside Period).
+Thanks to the exceptional duration of his reign, today Egyptologists use to call him by his name for the entire period of his dynasty (the Ramesside Period).

 Great lover, he had an infinite number of sons and daughters who did not hesitate to marry with diplomatic marriages, always to ensure relationship to his reign, and he had many great royal brides; the most beloved was the famous Queen Nefertari, perhaps the most loved and admired, and Isinofret, from whom she had numerous children, and her hair to the throne (the thirteenth son Merenptah, who was the only survivor among his brothers).

-if your Egypt tour package includes few days to be spent here in Cairo you can have one of the full Cairo Day tours that flys to Luxor daily or if you have a long layover in Cairo on your way to another country it will be a great chance to book a trip to enjoy a lot of excursions and things to do in Cairo like:
+if your Egypt tour package includes a few days to be spent here in Cairo you can have one of the full Cairo Day tours that fly to Luxor daily or if you have a long layover in Cairo on your way to another country it will be a great chance to book a trip to enjoy a lot of excursions and things to do in Cairo.